 Roadmap Epigenomics Project

 One goal of the NIH Epigenomics Project roadmap is to generate reference human epigenomes from healthy individuals across a wide variety of cell lines, primary cells, and primary tissues.
-The data generated by the project and available through the Human Epigenome Atlas are classified into five types that shed light on different aspects of the epigenome of its states (such as gene expression):
+The data generated by the project are classified into five types that shed light on different aspects of the epigenome and its states (such as gene expression):

-Histone Modifications - Chromatin Immunoprecipitation Sequencing (ChIP-Seq) identifies genome-wide patterns of histone modifications by antibodies against the modifications.
+- Histone Modifications - Chromatin Immunoprecipitation Sequencing (ChIP-Seq) identifies genome-wide patterns of histone modifications by antibodies.

 Reference epigenomes for healthy people should enable the second goal of the Roadmap Epigenomics project, namely to investigate the epigenomic differences that occur in disease states such as Alzheimer's disease occur.